Racial Discrimination Lawyer

 Why File a Claim?

-In a race discrimination case, our lawyer can help you secure compensation to make up for any financial losses you suffered because of the discrimination (compensatory damages) and, in particularly egregious cases, additional compensation meant solely to punish the employer (punitive damages).
+In a race discrimination or harassment case, our lawyer can help you secure compensation to make up for any financial losses you suffered because of the discrimination (compensatory damages) and, in particularly egregious cases, additional compensation meant solely to punish the employer (punitive damages).

 Holding Your Employer Accountable